eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 ## Introduction

-Get instantly bootstrapped into the world of the Kuksa SDK with the following code snippets!
+Get instantly bootstrapped into the world of the KUKSA SDK with the following code snippets!

 ## Integration